 A Answers (4)

-Mehmet Oz, MD, Cardiology, answeredThere are plenty of healthy frozen foods out there - some are even proven to be healthier than nonfrozen foods.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThere are plenty of healthy frozen foods out there - some are even proven to be healthier than nonfrozen foods.
 In this video, Dr. Oz quizzes his audience on some common food-label pitfalls.

 Helpful?
 1 person found this helpful.

 There are plenty of healthy frozen food options available in your grocer’s freezer.

 - Frozen fruit is a perfect addition to a morning smoothie or yogurt.
 Choose those without added sugar, syrups which add additional calories.

 - Frozen vegetables are nutritious and convenient.
 Choose those without added sauces and seasonings.
 Go plain and add your own flavor.